MediaMath/t1-php/README.md

 use Mediamath\TerminalOneAPI\Cache\DoctrineFilesystemCache;

 /*
-* Specify a path to the cache directory - in this case a Symfony 3 cache relative to the current controller */
+* Specify a path to the cache directory.
+* In this case it is a Symfony 3 cache relative to the current controller but you could
+* use any writeable directory, Laravel cache directory, path set in global config, etc.
+*/
 $path = __DIR__ . '/../../../var/cache/api_requests/';